 Tawanna’s civic leadership has been recognized with many awards and commendations.
 A few notables include: Washburn University Alumni Fellow (2018), Twin Cities Business Magazine 100 People to Know (2019 & 2017), Top 25 Disruptive Leaders Working to Close Racial Gaps- Living Cities (2016), Minneapolis- St. Paul Women in Business Award (2017), Bush Fellowship 2014, Midlands Business Journal’s (Omaha) 40 Under 40 in 2004.

 Tawanna has lent her leadership to over 35 non-profit and philanthropic boards over the last decade.
-Today she serves as on the McKinsey Institute for Black Economic Mobility- Advisory Council, Minnesota Tech Association Board of Directors; Washburn University Alumni Foundation Board of Trustees; Community Advisory Board Member of the Minneapolis Federal Reserve Bank’s Opportunity & Inclusive Growth Institute, Co-Chair of the Itasca Project North Minneapolis Partnership, and Immediate Past President of the Minneapolis- St. Paul (MN) Chapter of The Links, Incorporated.
+Today she serves as on the McKinsey Institute for Black Economic Mobility- Advisory Council, Minnesota Tech Association Board of Directors; Washburn University Alumni Foundation Board of Trustees; Community Advisory Board Member of the Minneapolis Federal Reserve Bank’s Opportunity & Inclusive Growth Institute, Co-Chair of the Itasca Project North Minneapolis Partnership, and a member and Past President of the Minneapolis- St. Paul (MN) Chapter of The Links, Incorporated.

 Tawanna answered the call into ministry in 2000 while living in Des Moines, and continues heeding the call and her gifts are deployed with her truest vocation.
 Today, Tawanna serves as a minister at Grace Apostolic Church.
 There she also serves as Board Treasurer & Finance Committee Chair, altar worker, and overseeing leadership training for ministry and auxiliary leaders.